sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

-[15-16](# " In this problem, the stream of water is as long as the mountain is high, so that as soon as it reaches the bottom of the mountain, it is supposed to cease to flow at the summit.
-For finding out the quantity of water in vāhas etc., the relation between cubical measure and liquid measure should have been given.
-The Sanskrit commentary in P and the Kanarese ṭīkāin B state that 1 cabio aṅgulaof water is equal to 1 karśa thereof in liquid measure.").
+15-16[^227].
 There is a square well without water, (cubically) measuring 512 *hastas*.
 A hill rises on its bank; from the topthereof flows down, (to the bottom) a crystal-clear stream of water having 1 aṅgulafor the diameter of its circular section, and the well becomes quite filled with water within.
 What is the height of the hill, and (what) the numerical value (of the liquid-measure) of water ?

-[17](# "Saṅkrāntiin the passange of the sun from one zodiacal sign to another").
+[^227]: " In this problem, the stream of water is as long as the mountain is high, so that as soon as it reaches the bottom of the mountain, it is supposed to cease to flow at the summit.
+For finding out the quantity of water in vāhas etc., the relation between cubical measure and liquid measure should have been given.
+The Sanskrit commentary in P and the Kanarese ṭīkāin B state that 1 cabio aṅgulaof water is equal to 1 karśa thereof in liquid measure."

+17[^228].
 A king gave, on (the occasion of) the *saṅkrānti*, to 6 Brahmins, 2 *droṇas*of kidney-bean, 9 *kuḍabas*of ghee, 6 *droṇas*of rice, 8 pairs of cloths, 6 cows with calves and 3 *sarṇas*.
 Give out quickly, Ofriend, what (the measure) is (of) the kidney-bean and the other things given by him (at that rate) to 336 Brahimins.

+[^228]: "Saṅkrāntiin the passange of the sun from one zodiacal sign to another"

 Hereends the (direct) rule-of-three.

-*Examples on inverse rule-of-three as explained in the fowth [pāda](# "The reference here is to the fourth quarter of the second stanza in this chapter.")
+*Examples on inverse rule-of-three as explained in the fowth pāda[^229]
 (of the rule given above).*

-[18](# "Pure gold is here taken to be of 16 varṇas.").
+[^229]: "The reference here is to the fourth quarter of the second stanza in this chapter."

+18[^230].
 How much is the gold of 9 *varṇas* for 90 of pure gold, as also for 100 gold (*Dharaṇas*) along with a *guñjā*thoreof made up of gold of 10$\\frac{1}{8}$*varṇas* ?

+[^230]: "Pure gold is here taken to be of 16 varṇas."

 19. There are 300 pieces of China silk of 6 *hastas* in breadth as well as in length; give out, O yon who know the method of inverse proportion, how many picecs (of that same silk) there are (in them, each) measuring 5 by 3 *hastas*.